What is a Section 125 plan (cafeteria plan)?

 • Tax advantages: Reduced taxable income leads to higher take-home pay.

-• Customization: Flexibility to choose affordable employee benefits that suit individual needs.
+• Customization: Flexibility to choose affordable employee benefits that suit individual needs under the cafeteria structure.

 • Financial security: Access to funds for medical and dependent care expenses.